Teratophilia

 - Therianthropy / Therian Identity36/100Identity & TransformationA non-sexual subcultural identity in which a person feels themselves to be, in a personal and integral way, one or more non-human animals, distinct from clinical lycanthropy and from role-play.36

-- Amputation Fetish12/100Apotemnophilia · Clinical ParaphiliasApotemnophilia is an interest centered on the desire to be, or to become, an amputee, in which the absence of a limb is experienced as arousing or as essential to one's body image.
-It overlaps closely with body integrity dysphoria, in which a person feels a healthy limb is not part of their true self.12
+- Amputation Fetish12/100Apotemnophilia · Clinical ParaphiliasApotemnophilia is a rare interest centred on the desire to be, or to become, an amputee, in which the absence of a limb is felt as arousing or as necessary to one's true body image.
+It overlaps closely with body integrity dysphoria, recognised in ICD-11, and carries serious self-harm risk.12

 - Vampire Fetish42/100Vampirism · Identity & TransformationA vampire fetish is an erotic or aesthetic fascination with vampire imagery, mythology, and persona: fangs, pallor, the bite, and themes of seduction, immortality and power exchange.
 The clinical-style label 'vampirism' is also used for arousal tied to blood, which carries real health risks.42